 Fred and his partners considered starting a religion called Actualism that was based on two themes—science and beer.
 Because serving beer to your community was a moral obligation in the church of Actualism, they could in principle sell beer tax free.
 They went so far as to file paperwork with the IRS, but the idea was eventually abandoned.
 While that was probably a wise move on Fred’s part, I’m more than a little disappointed that I didn’t have the opportunity to attend at least a few congregational meetings.
-I can picture myself sipping on a Fat Julian, while listening to a discourse on why Linus Pauling’s scientific impact equals that of Albert Einstein, but his place as a cultural icon was diminished by a lack of hair and a propensity for wearing berets.
+I can picture myself sipping on a Fat Julian, while listening to a discourse on why Linus Pauling’s scientific impact equals that of Albert Einstein, but his place as a cultural icon was diminished by a propensity for wearing berets.

 Needless to say I’m looking forward meeting Fred.